 Early in the project the Pharmacy Council recognised that an accessible, contemporary online platform would play an important role in engaging pharmacists with the new requirements.

-Prior to procuring Catalyst’s services, the Pharmacy Council conducted a comprehensive analysis of its workflows and recertification process.
+Before hiring Catalyst, the Pharmacy Council conducted a comprehensive analysis of its workflows and recertification process.
 This enabled a streamlined solution design phase with Catalyst before development began.

 The partnership between Catalyst and the Pharmacy Council was collaborative, using a positive, problem-solving approach.
 The user experience for the pharmacist was prioritised throughout the project.